 His co-star Mara Wilson, who had acted alongside him in Mrs Doubtfire, cemented this in a blog post with a quote from the movie “We’re all his goddamn kids too!”.
 Somehow, Williams was everybody’s cooky uncle, whose sappy-ish films carried a feel-good-tone and invoked trust.

 On that morning, William’s suicide dominated the conversation at my family’s breakfast table.
-Even my grandpa, may he rest in peace, usually 6’7 feet of stoic silence, muttered into his coffee “Well, you do hear a lot about all these comedians being depressed” I also heard this opinion more often, which only subsided when it became clear that Williams had been suffering from a rare degenerative disease that had actually caused him to kill himself.
+Even my grandpa, may he rest in peace, usually 6’7 feet of stoic silence, muttered into his coffee “Well, you do hear a lot about all these comedians being depressed.”.
+I also heard this expressed a lot, which only subsided when it became clear that Williams had been suffering from a rare degenerative disease that had actually caused him to kill himself.
 Because he was slowly losing his mind while fully conscious.
 And he had barely told anyone about it, keeping all his pain to himself after four decades of making audiences laugh and touching them.

 On August 11, 2014, I too was struggling with a secret I hadn't told anyone: The winter before, I had also tried to take my own life.
-I had many reasons - after all, I was a chubby, unpopular girl who always stood around alone in the schoolyard and was so afraid I threw up in the school toilet before PE lessons.
+I had many reasons - after all, I was a chubby, unpopular girl who always stood around alone in the schoolyard and who threw up in the school's restroom before PE lessons.
 But the fact is that depression has been with me like a fat leather coat, almost suffocating me on some days, for as long as I can remember.
 Mental illness is inherited in my family - it's still not often talked about.
-There's something quintessentially German about it: don't complain, don't complain, don't be weak.
+There's something quintessentially German about it: don't whine, don't complain, don't be weak.

 After my failed suicide attempt, I had spent a few months in a kind of limbo where I didn't really know what to do with the situation.
 No one had noticed anything, so this life that I didn't want somehow went on.
 I had read somewhere that most people who try to kill themselves once often do it again, and with each attempt the success rate increases.
 I assumed it would be the same for me, that I just needed to tweak my method.
 I assumed I wouldn't live to be 18.